Nutickets/docs/ai-workflow.md

 **Document the full lifecycle, not just start and end.**
 Users spend most of their time in the middle of a workflow — editing, reviewing, waiting.
 Don't jump from "how to initiate" to "what happens when it completes."
 Document what the user sees and can do while the process is in progress: changed button labels, info banners, restricted actions, timeout behaviour.
 If a basket header changes from **Order summary** to **Modifying order**, that's worth documenting.
 If certain actions are temporarily blocked while a process is in flight, say so.

-**Confirmation moments deserve full coverage.**
-Any point where the system pauses to warn the user — confirmation modals, warning dialogs, acknowledgement checkboxes — is a critical documentation moment.
-These are the last thing a user sees before committing to an action.
-Document every warning shown in a confirmation modal, every condition that changes the warnings, and any checkbox the user must tick to proceed.
-A confirmation modal with 6 conditional warnings is not a minor UI detail — it's 6 pieces of information the user needs to understand.

-**Enumerate every distinct outcome — don't bundle.**
-If the codebase defines 15 different error messages or 5 different payment scenarios, document each one individually with its exact message text.
-Bundling ("various eligibility checks may prevent modification") forces users to guess which specific situation applies to them.
-Each distinct message, status, or error state the user can encounter earns its own row in a table.

 **Connect sections into a narrative.**
 The page should have a logical flow where each section follows naturally from the previous one.
 A reader going top-to-bottom should feel like they're following a journey, not reading disconnected index cards.